 - An opportunity to do something big and make an IMPACT.

 - Looks great on your college/grad school/job applications.

 - Recognition and Awards for your service.

 - Gain valuable knowledge and leadership skills useful for life after graduation.

 Up to two representatives per local HS (where community service is relevant), Students must be rising Juniors or Rising Seniors to apply.

-Students will meet, as a group, with LTBM representatives throughout the school year – not more than 1 time per month, meetings will last 1.5 – 2 hours, food will be provided.
-Students are expected to have no more than 2 absences throughout their time of services.
+Students will meet, as a group, with LTBM representatives throughout the school year – typically, 1 time per month, meetings will last 1.5 – 2 hours, food will be provided.
+Students are expected to have no more than 2 absences throughout their time of service.
 Meetings will likely be on the 3rd Tuesday of each month, usually beginning between 5:30 and 6:00.